nlip-project/security_guidelines/README.md

 - Validate proof-of-possession (DPoP or mTLS-bound tokens).
 These tokens require the client to prove it possesses a private key or certificate, making it harder for attackers to reuse stolen tokens.
 - Strip Authorization headers across trust boundaries (e.g. public to internal domain); remove existing auth headers and regenerate auth context.
 This prevents token leakage
 - Alert on privilege-escalation patterns (role mismatch, scope widening).
-- Mandate token binding per RFC 8471 for all flows to defend againt token passthrough.
+- Mandate token binding per RFC 8471 for all flows to defend against token passthrough.

 ### 3.4 Unauthenticated Inference Flooding (Cost-Amplification DoS)